 Oh boy.
 Can anything top this weird concoction of a sandwich?

-The German Sausage Double Beef Burger is a monstrous sandwich featuring exactly what you would picture--two signature McDonald's beef patties under two large German-style sausages, drenched in ringlets of mustard.
+The German Sausage Double Beef Burger is a monstrous sandwich featuring precisely what you would picture--two signature McDonald's beef patties under two large German-style sausages drenched in ringlets of mustard.
 If you're looking for veggies on this burger, they aren't here, unfortunately.